 For the purpose of effective conduct of proceedings at Annual General Meetings, or other meetings and matters relating thereto, these shall be read together with the Constitution of the Organization.

-1. These Standing Orders are ratified by the Annual general Meeting of the Old Students of the School in exercise of its power under Article 6 of this Constitution.

-2. An Annual General Meeting or Emergency General Meeting shall transact such business as is on its agenda or any business decided by a previous Annual General Meeting or the National Executive Council.

-An agenda of the business of a meeting shall be supplied in advance to members of the Association provided that the agenda shall be adhered to till the completion of business unless a proposition to suspend this standing order is made and carried by a simple majority of the members present.
+PROCEEDINGS AT GENERAL MEETINGS

 The President shall preside at the meetings and in his absence the Vice President shall preside and in the absence of the Vice President, any other National Officer present may chair the meeting.